ProfessorProf/tournamentarc/README.md

 # Database spec
 Writing this later.

+# Updates for S6:
+- Garden: Plants no longer decay.
+- Bugfix: Gourd trained the user, not the target.
+- Bugfix: Permanent statuses now carry properly into and out of fusion.

 # New features for S5:
 - Garden: "!plant" no longer takes a garden action.
 - Garden: You can no longer use plants while defeated.